 Bounce Back Loans are underwritten by the government, meaning no personal guarantee had to be given.
 This means that in the vast majority of cases, a company going into liquidation while holding a Bounce Back Loan will not be responsible for repaying the money owed and instead the outstanding balance will be covered by the government.

 Read more on our article which discusses whether you can write off a Bounce Back Loan.
 However, you should be aware that as part of the liquidation process, the appointed liquidator (or Official Receiver in the case of compulsory liquidation) will assess how the Bounce Back Loan was spent to ensure the funds were not misused.
 If misuse is suspected, you could be held personally liable for the loan.

-While the criteria around what a Bounce Back Loan could be spent on was relatively broad and could be used for a variety of purposes, including to help cash flow, as investment in the business, or providing working capital, the loan must be used to provide an economic benefit for the business.
-A Bounce Back Loan should not be for personal use.
+The criteria around what a Bounce Back Loan could be used for was relatively broad and could be used for a variety of purposes, including to help cash flow, as investment in the business, or providing working capital.
+The Bounce Back Loan, however, must be used to provide an economic benefit for the business.
+A Bounce Back Loan was not for personal use.

 The Treasury confirmed that a Bounce Back Loan could be paid as a dividend if the business in question has retained profits but is cash poor.
 However, rules regarding unlawful dividends and insolvent companies still apply.
 Taking dividends from a company known to be insolvent may need to be paid back if the company enters a formal insolvency process later down the line.
-If a liquidator feels that excessive dividends played a part in a company's insolvency, again the use of these funds would be scrutinised and directors could be liable to repay the money.
+If a liquidator feels that excessive dividends played a part in a company going bust, again the use of these funds would be scrutinised and directors could be liable to repay the money.

 If you are worried that you may have misused your Bounce Back Loan, you should seek expert help and advice as a matter of urgency.
 It is much easier to voluntarily deal with these types of situations while you still can, rather than wait for an investigation to be forced upon you.